Michitexan/configure-ad/README.md

 </p>

 <h1>Configuring Systems to Network with Azure for Active Directory</h1>
-This tutorial outlines the implementation of on-premises Active Directory
+This tutorial outlines the implementation of on-premises Active Directory Using Asure Virtual Machines as a template
 <br />